 2. BD Chaurasia’s Textbook of Anatomy

-BDC or BD Chaurasia is the most widely followed book by Indian medical students for MBBS.
+BDC or BD Chaurasia is the most widely followed book by Indian medical students for Gross Anatomy in MBBS.

-It makes the study of Anatomy simple, comfortable, and straightforward.
+It makes studying Anatomy simple, comfortable, and straightforward.

 It’s handy during your exam preparation because it’s in a relatively easy to understand language.